sovrynn/ecdo/0-FOUNDATION-THEORY/s2/README.md

 ## Duration

+The Great Gun-Yu flood of China, around 1900 BC, was said to have lasted 22 years.
+See `EVIDENCE/cataclysm-chronology/asia/china`.

+On the ostrich egg (`EVIDENCE/civilization-remnants/important-artifacts`) there's indication of a special 200-year phase.

+The lack of precedent for ice buildup on the S2 poles (South Africa) may point to an S2 that is shorter than S1 - not long enough for significant ice to accumulate, at least to the extent that it exists on the poles right now.

+### Speculative

 "Moreover, during a short Khafre-styled reversal of say 10 to 50 bitter cold, dark, and wet years, we might not be able to detect such a Dzhanibekov rotation at all, even in ice cores."
 [2]

-The Great Gun-Yu flood of China, around 1900 BC, was said to have lasted 22 years.
-See `EVIDENCE/cataclysm-chronology/asia/china`.

 "I don't think that S2 is more than 20-30 years [due to] total apparent karst erosion/number of inundations."
 [1]

-On the ostrich egg (`EVIDENCE/civilization-remnants/important-artifacts`) there's indication of a special 200-year phase.

 ## Weather